 As far as root canal recovery is concerned, the best piece of advice for eating after root canal procedures is to avoid chewing or biting with the tooth until the procedure is completely finished.
 Typically, water damage restoration in California do professionals, hence visit http://riskfreeserv.com and read more info.
 Opt for soft foods like yogurt, eggs, oatmeal, and smoothies, for the time being, just to be safe.

 Once the permanent crown is placed, you’ll likely experience more inflammation, and then you’ll be good to go.
 (Of course, it’s still a good idea to take extra special care of that root canal and avoid doing things like chewing on jawbreakers and biting down on rock candy with that crown.)

 Taking the time to follow these tips and tricks can be the difference between a healthy, clean crown and a damaged, infected mess that will only result in more extensive work in the long run.
 When all is said and done, this starts and ends with proper oral hygiene.
 This includes brushing your teeth at least twice a day, flossing your teeth at least once a day, using mouthwash regularly, wearing things like mouth guards if you grind your teeth or play sports, and seeing your dentist at least once every six months (or however often your dental insurance allows).

 Care for Your Mouth with Elementa Silver

 In order to take care of your mouth after a root canal, oral hygiene is key.
-Combining the power of Nano Silver with the proven benefits of calcium, xylitol, natural flavor, and water, Elementa Silver toothpaste and mouthwash help ensure your mouth will be cared for after a root canal and beyond.
+Combining the power of Nano Silver with the proven benefits of calcium, xylitol, natural flavor, and water, Elementa Silver tooth gel and mouth rinse help ensure your mouth will be cared for after a root canal and beyond.